Unleash/unleash/README.md

 }
 ```

-# Running Unleash Service
+# Running Unleash

+The are numbers of ways you can run Unleash.

-## Run it yourself
+## 1. Run it yourself (on prem, self hosted)

 Unleash is open source and you are free to run your own instance.
-Please refer to the [getting-started-guide](https://docs.getunleash.io/docs/deploy/getting_started) to learn how to run the Unleash Service.
+The [Getting started guide](https://docs.getunleash.io/docs/deploy/getting_started) goes through all the options on how to run Unleash.

-## Unleash as a Service (SaaS)
+## 2. Unleash as a Service

 After numerous request we have created a separate company, Unleash-hosted, which offer Unleash as a Service.
 Unleash-hosted allows you to focus on you core business and have someone else taking care of hosting and maintaining Unleash.

 Go to [getunleash.io](https://www.getunleash.io/plans) to learn more about this offering and start using Unleash today.
 This service also includes official support.

-# Developer Guide
+# Contribute to Unleash

+Unleash has been built with the help of many smart individuals.
+This ensures that we build a product that solves real problem for people.
 If you want to contribute to this project you are encouraged to send issue request, or provide pull-requests.
 Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) to learn more on how you can contribute.

-# I Need help
+# Help

+We know that learning a new tool can be hard and time consuming.
+We have a growing community which loves to help out.
+Please don't hesitate about reaching out to get help.

 - [Join Unleash on Slack](https://join.slack.com/t/unleash-community/shared_invite/enQtNjUxMjU2MDc0MTAxLTJjYmViYjkwYmE0ODVlNmY1YjcwZGRmZWU5MTU1YTQ1Nzg5ZWQ2YzBlY2U1MjlmZDg5ZDRmZTMzNmQ5YmEyOGE) if you want ask open questions about Unleash, feature toggling or discuss these topics in general.
 - [Create a issue request](https://github.com/Unleash/unleash/issues/new) if you have found a bug or have ideas on how to improve Unleash.

-## In the media
+# In the media

 - [Utviklerpodden, 1 - Feature Flags og Unleash med Fredrik Oseberg](https://pod.space/utviklerpodden/feature-flags-og-unleash-med-fredrik-oseberg) (Norwegian)
 - [Node Weekly issue 380](https://nodeweekly.com/issues/380)